-The NPS will complete consultation with American Indian tribal governments who may be impacted by or interested in the study.
-The NPS will send the study to the list of tribes identified below.
-The federally recognized tribes listed below were either initially contacted or will be contacted as the study is released.
+The NPS completed consultation with American Indian tribal governments who may be impacted by or were interested in the study.
+The NPS sent the study to the list of tribes identified below.
+The federally recognized tribes listed below were either initially contacted or sent the study when it was released.